en

 The ITACA programmeprovides scholarships to fully or partially cover an academic stay abroad.

-The stay is organised and provided by third parties and the coverage is paid by the INPS to the winner of the dedicated competition tender.
+The stay is organised and provided by third parties.
+The coverage is paid by the INPS to the winner of the dedicated call for tenders.

 Who is it aimed at?